 As you can see below, the toys on the left are grouped by type.
 All the animals are together and all the vehicles are together.
 This helps engage our son in that topic.
 On the right, the animals have been split up onto three different shelves and that is cluttered and confusing for him, even though it looks nice to us.

-What makes me qualified to share this?
+What makes me qualified to talk about independent play?

 I know it’s hard to know who to trust on the internet!
 I promise to only share information and resources that have been researched, studied, and practiced.
 I studied Elementary Education in college and became an Elementary school teacher after college.
 I taught in Colorado, Spain, and South Carolina, before settling in North Carolina and creating curriculum for elementary teachers.
-As a mother, I love to research the best practice for supporting children developmentally and put it into motion.
+As a mother, I love to research the best practice for supporting children developmentally and put them into motion.
 Everything I create and share has a purpose because I don’t want to waste my time or your time!
 These three tricks are ones I picked up from my Mother-in-law, who recently retired from over 25 years as a Montessori pre-school teacher.